MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-compute-host-groups.md

 ## Next steps

-After you've created host groups you can deploy [Hyper-V](manage-compute-hyper-v-overview.md) and [VMware](manage-compute-add-vmware.md) virtualization hosts in the VMM fabric.
+After you've created host groups you can deploy [Hyper-V](manage-compute-hyper-v-overview.md) virtualization hosts in the VMM fabric.